 By now you know I love Christmas and you’re probably pretty sick of me talking about it.
 Well, I read a Facebook post by a friend that talked about how Christmas memories make her sad.
-I can relate as my mom passed the day after Thanimg_0845ksgiving 17 years ago and she made my Christmas fanaticism look tame.
+I can relate as my mom passed the day after Thanksgiving 17 years ago and she made my Christmas fanaticism look tame.

 It’s easy to get upset and miss the joy of the holidays, but I chose to remember the happy times and focus less on the sad ones.
 Sad ones do creep in and they have the right to show up once in a while, but I have the right to send them packing.